-In part two of her three part series, Andrea Grainger discusses an alternative to the traditional economy model and the benefits that this could bring.
+In part two of her three-part series, Andrea Grainger discusses an alternative to the traditional economic model and the benefits that this could bring.

 Removing growth as a top priority for society carries significant consequences for our economy.

 Some myths abound about what these consequences might be.
 The most common one is that a non-growing economy spells economic catastrophe.
 Another is that a non-growing economy would never significantly change, but rather be frozen in time, with each year the same as the last.